levibostian/dotenv/README.md

 ### Add a new language

+At this time, this CLI tool supports the following programming languages:

+* Java
+* Kotlin

+With the plan to add:

+* Swift

 At this time, I am not looking for this tool to get bloated with dozens of languages.
-The more we add, the more we have to maintain!
-If this repo becomes popular then I advice that we create a plugin system or something like it so people can create go modules that can plugin to the CLI to support X language.

-With that being said, this main repo is open to adding new languages:
-* Javascript
-* Typescript
-* Swift
-* Go

-Why these languages?
-1. I ([levibostian](https://github.com/levibostian/)) the current maintainer knows these languages and can therefore maintain the code.
-2. I have been toying around with the idea of adding these languages to the project at some point anyway so I can use this tool for those projects.
+See [goals of this project](#goals-of-this-project) to understand how more languages and build system wrappers may be supported in the future.

 **How do we add a new language?**